hugoeditor/hugocms/readme.md

 3. Clone the *HugoCMS* repo into the 'static/edit/' directory, for example.

 4. Create a folder named 'hugocms' in the working folder.

+5. (Optional) Copy the license files sent by email into the “hugocms” directory to use the full functionality of the Pro version.

 6. Create the *Hugo* configuration file (*config.json*).